 Suter has been able to maintain a similar perspective while experiencing the confinement from baseball during uncertainty.

 “I’ve really been growing in patience, especially with our son Liam.
 There’s nothing else to do right now but stay home, so I’ve developed a good sense of being present with him.”

 Confinement reduces life to its most basic level, to the real picture of what it means to be alive.
 Fatherhood has always been important.
 But never before has it migrated seamlessly towards the home’s nucleus when so many other activities and priorities have been stripped away.

 There’s talk of moving towards a second spring training in June, opening day in July.
 Because of these murmurings, Suter started throwing bullpens again last week, the first time since March.

 “I hope the season resumes — I go back and forth.
 We’re still learning about this virus, but I’m certainly hopeful it can resume.”

 Additionally, players will have to agree with owners about when and if the season resumes.
-These talks are not only based on health and safety protocols, but also on financial arrangements.
+These talks are not only based on health and safety protocols but also financial arrangements.

 Ironically, this is baseball’s first shut down that has not been powered by human disagreement.
-It will be interesting to see if baseball can retrieve its 2020 season in spite of the humans.
-If anything, that’s the most basic message this pandemic has given us.
+It will be interesting to see if baseball can retrieve its 2020 season despite the humans.
+If anything, that’s the most important message this pandemic has given us.

 “We can realize what a blessing it is to have a human community,” Suter remarks.
 “To hug people, to be in relationship with others.
 When it’s taken away, you realize maybe I was taking it for granted.”